Cracking Wheelio Encryption

 Update

-After all this work i found out that the easiest option is probably just running console.log(appWlo.Settings)
+And after all this work i found out that the easiest option is probably just running console.log(appWlo.Settings)

 in the Browser Console...